What is a Party Wall?

 A party wall is not just a physical structure - it represents a legal relationship between neighbours that must be handled with care and precision.
 Under the Act, property owners have a statutory duty to notify, consult, and, if necessary, resolve disputes through an agreed framework.

-Understanding what a party wall is, and knowing when and how the Act applies, can help homeowners, developers, architects, and surveyors avoid unnecessary conflict, delay, and legal costs.
+Understanding what is a party wall is, and knowing when and how the Act applies, can help homeowners, developers, architects, and surveyors avoid unnecessary conflict, delay, and legal costs.

 If you are planning work near a shared wall or boundary, it is wise to consult a qualified surveyor experienced in neighbourly matters early in the process to ensure compliance and maintain good neighbourly relations.